garyblack Nov 28, 2007 7:00 PM

 craves.
 Orphanages located near internet

-cafes will transform the way ministries like Children’s Hope Chest or
+cafes will transform ministries like

 Compassion or g42 ensure that orphans in places like Africa or India receive